blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 ## Resolving Retention Policies

-[Privacy Compilers](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) SHOULD store and resolve [Retention Policies](./RFC-PRIV.md#retention-policy).
+[Privacy Compilers](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) SHOULD store and resolve [Retention Policies](./RFC-PRIV.md#retention-policy), as well as to them associated *Events* in **Runtime Maps**.

 Systems SHOULD define Retention Policies at the time of configuration, and SHOULD cover all Data Categories and Data Capture Fragment `selector`s from the Intended Privacy Scope with at least one Retention Policy.

-Retention Policies are resolved upon concrete instances of data.
+Retention Policies are resolved upon concrete instances of Data Capture Fragments.
 A particular instance of data, given the Data Capture Fragment `selector` to which it corresponds, is considered `EXPIRED` if all of the following is true:
-- There is a Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LONGER-THAN`, such that the date of the event defined under `after` has passed for a more then the time defined under `duration`
+- There is a Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LONGER-THAN`, such that the date of the event defined under `after` has passed for a more then the time defined under `duration`
-- AND There is no Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`
+- AND There is no Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`

 Privacy Compilers SHOULD be able to:
 - provide lists of active policies, in the context of answering to the `TRANSPARENCY.RETENTION` requests
 - resolve policies and generate `EXPIRED` alerts, upon which the Systems MAY chose to implement automatic data deletion, or other protocols for data archiving or similar
 - resolve policies for Systems configured not to automatically delete data, but to automatically grant `DELETE` requests only when data is `EXPIRED`

-Optionally, for systems wanting to automatically deny `DELETE` requests when data MUST be kept, Privacy Compilers MAY be able deliver resolve policies giving `HOLD` status, when there is at least one Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`.
+Optionally, for systems wanting to automatically deny `DELETE` requests when data MUST be kept, Privacy Compilers MAY be able resolve policies giving `HOLD` status, when there is at least one Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`.

 ## Working with Provenance